mariehuynh/getsetworkshop/some-history.md

 Modern programming doesn't actually require math most of the time.
 There's a lot of existing code that abstracts that away into libraries that will do the calculations, timing, image processing, etc. for you.

 Rear Admiral Grace M. Hopper invented the first compiler for a computer programming language.
 Compilers translate programming languages, which are easier for humans to read, into a binary form that can be run as a program by computers.
-Many languages still require compilers, but modern ones like Python don't require compiling before usage.
+Many languages still require compilers, but modern ones like Python are saved in scripts instead, and allow you to skip this step.